pnp/sp-dev-fx-webparts/samples/README-template.md

 > Any special pre-requisites?
 Include any lists, permissions, offerings to the demo gods, or whatever else needs to be done for this web part to work.
 > DELETE THIS PARAGRAPH BEFORE SUBMITTING
+>
+> Please describe the steps to configure the pre-requisites.
+Feel free to add screen shots, but make sure that there is a text description of the steps to perform.

 ## Solution